IamManchanda/IamManchanda/Readme.md

 I am a _Javascript & TypeScript_ Developer and my current full stack for building Web Apps revolves around that.
 That said, I plan to master _Python_ also for Backend API Development.

-You can learn more about me and my Skills, Education, Professional Recommendations, etc from his [**Linkedin Profile here**](https://www.linkedin.com/in/harrymanchanda/).
+You can learn more about me and my Skills, Education, Professional Recommendations, etc from my [**Linkedin Profile here**](https://www.linkedin.com/in/harrymanchanda/).

 <h2>✈️ Github Stats:</h2>